salikadave/freshers-interview-checklist/resume_hr/resume_cv_hr.md

 # Resume / CV / Personality-based

 * Tell me a bit about yourself/Introduce yourself/CV highlights/hobbies & interests
-* What are your favourite engineering subjects and why?
+* What are your favorite engineering subjects and why?
 * What is one failure you encountered and how did you overcome it?
 * How do you tackle when you don’t like a subject or find something difficult to learn?
 * What is your plan for next 3 to 5 years?